Bipalium kewense: Distribution

 Bipalium kewense is believed to be native to Southeast Asia, but currently is found worldwide.
+It has been reported on every continent aside from Antarctica.
 It was probably introduced by international plant trade, as it is frequently found associated with plant pots.

 The species was first found in 1878 in the area of the Kew Park in the London Borough of Richmond upon Thames, United Kingdom, hence the name kewense.

 Feeding habits

 B. kewense is a known predator of earthworms.
 It immobilizes the prey using muscular movements and possibly toxins and then everts its pharynx, connecting it to the earthworm's body and beginning digestion.
 The digestion seems to be at least partially extracorporeal by means of a collagenolytic enzyme.

 Toxicity

 Bipalium kewense is one of the few terrestrial invertebrates known to produce tetrodotoxin, a neurotoxin that results in paralysis.
 It is possible that the toxin aids the planarian in subduing its prey as well as in protecting it against predators.